-COBRA requires continuation coverage to be offered to covered employees, their spouses, former spouses, and dependent children when group health coverage would otherwise be lost due to certain specific events.
-COBRA continuation coverage is often more expensive than the amount that active employees are required to pay for group health coverage, since the employer usually pays part of the cost of employees' coverage and all of that cost can be charged to individuals receiving continuation coverage.
+Employers may require individuals who elect continuation coverage to pay the full cost of the coverage, plus a 2 percent administrative charge.
+The required payment for continuation coverage is often more expensive than the amount that active employees are required to pay for group health coverage, since the employer usually pays part of the cost of employees' coverage and all of that cost can be charged to the individuals receiving continuation coverage.
+While COBRA continuation coverage must be offered, it lasts only for a limited period of time.
+This booklet will discuss all of these provisions in more detail.